Stefano Cagol: Exhibitions

-In 2009, he presented his solo project “11 settembre” simultaneously at MART – Museum of Modern and Contemporary Art of Trento and Rovereto, at Kunstraum Innsbruck, and at ZKM Karlsruhe, where the artwork became part of the collection.
+In 2009, he presented his solo project 11 settembre simultaneously at MART – Museum of Modern and Contemporary Art of Trento and Rovereto, at Kunstraum Innsbruck, and at ZKM Karlsruhe, where the artwork became part of the collection.
 With Error One, he realized a public art installation at MuHKA in Antwerp.
 On September he was announced as winner of the Terna Prize 02 – for the Megawatt category.

-In 2010, he exhibited at the Paul Robeson Gallery of Rutgers University in Newark in “Bittersweet”, at the Other Gallery in Shanghai in “Suspension of Disbilief”, at Palazzo della Triennale in Milan, at SUPEC – Shanghai Urban Planning Exhibition Center.
+In 2010, he exhibited at the Paul Robeson Gallery of Rutgers University in Newark in Bittersweet, at the Other Gallery in Shanghai in Suspension of Disbilief, at Palazzo della Triennale in Milan, at SUPEC – Shanghai Urban Planning Exhibition Center.

-In 2011, he held a solo show at Priska C. Juschka Fine Art in New York titled “Stockholm Syndrome”.
+In 2011, he held a solo show at Priska C. Juschka Fine Art in New York titled Stockholm Syndrome.

 He took part in 54.
-International Art Exhibition – La Biennale di Venezia with an official collateral event / solo show “CONCILIO” curated by Gregor Jansen at San Gallo Church.
+International Art Exhibition – La Biennale di Venezia with an official collateral event / solo show Concilio curated by Gregor Jansen at San Gallo Church.

-His project “The End of the Border (of the mind),” commissioned by the Barents Art Triennale at the extreme northern border of Norway, had its start from the Vajont dam in Italy in the fifth anniversary of the tragedy and developed as a trip / expedition in March and April 2012.
+His project The End of the Border (of the mind), commissioned by the Barents Art Triennale at the extreme northern border of Norway, had its start from the Vajont dam in Italy in the fifth anniversary of the tragedy and developed as a trip / expedition in March and April 2012.

 He took part in 55.
-International Art Exhibition – La Biennale di Venezia with the project “The Ice Monolith” part of the Maldives Pavilion curated by CPS Chamber of Public Secrets at Gervasuti Foundation, Venezia.
+International Art Exhibition – La Biennale di Venezia with the project The Ice Monolith part of the Maldives National Pavilion curated by CPS Chamber of Public Secrets at Gervasuti Foundation, Venezia.
 In 2014 he took part in Critical ways of seeing at Goldsmiths (University of London).

-Cagol wins in 2014 VISIT Artist in residence program of the German Innogy Stiftung, former RWE Foundation, with the trans-national project THE BODY OF ENERGY, that develops between museums and power plants between 2014 and 2015.
+Cagol wins in 2014 Visit Artist in residence program of the German Innogy Stiftung, former RWE Foundation, with the trans-national project The Body of Energy, that develops between museums and power plants between 2014 and 2015, and ongoing.

-As winner of the Italian Council 2019 he realized an international project titled "The Time of the Flood.
-Beyond the myth through climate change" btw Berlin, Tel Aviv, Roma, Venice and Vienna promoted and supported by Ministry of Culture (Italy) MIBAC.
+As winner of the Italian Council 2019 he realized an international project titled The Time of the Flood.
+Beyond the myth through climate change btw Berlin, Tel Aviv, Roma, Venice and Vienna promoted and supported by Ministry of Culture (Italy) MIBAC.